leoschonberger/leoschonberger/README.md

 - 👋 Hi, I’m Leo
 - I'm currently a CS student studying at the University of Oregon
 - I’m interested in Python, Java, Full Stack Web Apps, and Cybersecurity
-- I’m currently learning Javascript and C
+- I’m currently learning Typescript and React
 - You can reach me at leoschonberger@gmail.com